How it Works

 At the same time, it's as easy to use as a search bar.
 You don't need to learn anything: just type what you want in the Command Bar as you would in Google.

-is the default for Slapdash).
+If you've ever used Mac's Spotlight feature, opening the Command Bar will be very familiar.
+It can be open from any application with one keyboard shortcut (**`⌘ J`** is the default for Slapdash).
 The Command Bar will appear on top of the application you are in.
 Clicking anywhere outside of it or hitting Esc will hide the Command Bar.
 To bring it back, just press the shortcut again.

 When the Command Bar is open, you interact with it by typing.
 As you type, the Command Bar will show you interactive options, narrowing them down as you type.

-runs the Action associated with the selected option.
+More precisely, hitting **`Enter`** runs the Action associated with the selected option.
 Every option will always have an Action.

-If you can open the Command Bar, type something and hit Enter
+If you can open the Command Bar, type something and hit **`Enter`**, that's all you really need to know.

 However, there is one more important dimension to the Command Bar: *location*.

 Like a web page, the Command Bar has an address it's open to.
-And you can move to a different location by hitting Tab
+And you can move to a different location by hitting **`Tab`**.
+It allows you to continue the experience in the Command Bar: like clicking a link to a different part of the app.

-on a search result will give you new options like Copy URL or Add to Space, for example.
+Hitting **`Tab`** on a search result will give you new options like **Copy URL** or **Add to Space**, for example.

 The Location is visualized with pill-like tokens in the input of the Command Bar.
-If this was a URL, the path equivalent to the screenshot below would be: /search?filter=github
+If this was a URL, the path equivalent to the screenshot below would be: `/search?filter=github`

 In the below demonstration, the Command Bar is opened and "show" is typed into the input.